ChalmersGU-data-structure-courses/lab-system/README.md

 Install the required packages via this command:
 ```
-pip install -r requirements.txt
+pip install -e .
 ```

-Create an untracked copy of `gitlab_config_personal.py.template` and remove the suffix.
+Create an untracked copy of `template/secrets.toml` in the working directory.
-This file stores personal configuration such as access keys and paths local to your filesystem.
+This file stores personal configuration such as access keys.
 We will fill in the configuration values below.

 ### Canvas